 The Law Department and the Johnson & Johnson Office of Health Care Compliance & Privacy are responsible for setting enterprise-wide standards with respect to anti-corruption laws and interactions with Health Care Professionals.

 The Finance organization is responsible for assuring appropriate accounting controls at all levels of the organization that ensure accuracy over financial reporting, including the investigation of potential fraudulent financial activity or results.
 The organization is also responsible for evaluating, testing and monitoring accounting control systems on an ongoing basis to be reasonably assured that the controls in place continue to be appropriate and function properly.
 Part of this evaluation includes documenting all the steps taken to evaluate and monitor controls, as well as documenting existing accounting and internal control systems and procedures.

-Training on Our Credo and our Policy on Business Conduct is made available to employees worldwide in 16 languages, which we estimate covers the language needs of more than 90 percent of our worldwide employees.
+Training on Our Credo and our Code of Business Conduct is made available to employees worldwide in 25 languages, to better reflect the needs of our global, diverse workforce.
 The training provides information on Johnson & Johnson policies regarding conflicts of interest and compliance with laws and regulations.
 Training on the U.S. Foreign Corrupt Practices Act (FCPA) is provided to employees outside the United States.

 Our employees are asked to refresh their education in these areas every two years, and successful completion is recorded.
 Additionally, specific training on health care laws and regulations applicable to our businesses is undertaken through an extensive network of compliance officers throughout our worldwide business.
 Policies for selling, marketing and interacting with health care professionals.